 (2) If the owner brings an action against the poundkeeper or the person impounding the cattle for the recovery of so much of the amount so paid as is claimed to be excessive, the Court before which the action is brought may, if of opinion that the action has been brought as soon after the release of the cattle as reasonably practicable, order the poundkeeper or the person impounding the cattle to return to the owner so much of money paid by him as exceeds the damages or fees and charges lawfully due in respect of the cattle, and an order so made is not subject to appeal.

-473. Poundkeeper to pay, upon receipt, money due to person impounding
+473. Ranger’s or trespass fees received by poundkeeper to be paid to ranger etc.

 Where the keeper of a public pound has received on account of a person ranger’s fees or trespass fees, he shall on demand made by the person pay the fees to him, but to the extent only that they are lawfully chargeable.

-474. Sale of unclaimed cattle
+474. Unclaimed impounded cattle, sale or disposal of etc.

 (1) If impounded cattle are not released from the pound —

-(a) where notice of the impounding has been given to or left for the owner, within 3 days of the notice being so given or left;
+(a) where notice of the impounding has been given to or left for the owner, within 3 days of the notice being so given or left; or

 (b) where the notice has been given by post, within 7 days of the time when the notice was posted; or